Reasons Why 2020 Will Be An Awesome Year – Top 2020 Predictions

 Japan should build a robotic moon base

-There are private launch vehicles that are likely to be able to do that, and the robotics should be very robust by that point.
+There are private launch vehicles that are likely to be able to do that and by that point the robotics will be very robust.

-China would link Beijing to London via high
+China would link Beijing to London via Rail

 Speed rail-the strategy of China: link East and West with high-speed rail.
 Not connecting the east to the western parts of China they’re thinking about connecting the east world to the west.